akrish4/Learn-By-Write/Python/Boolean_type.md

        b = True or False   # True
        c = False or False  # False
        d = False or True   # True
+ - not is a unary operator, it reverses the boolean value of its argument.